Porges/ways-to-play/src/articles/cards/japan/hanafuda/traditional-manufacturers/traditional-manufacturers.md

 ### Universal (<span lang="ja">ユニバーサル</span>)

-{%aside%}
+> [!aside]
+>
-There was also [a Universal Playing Card Co. based in England](https://www.wopc.co.uk/alfcooke/index).
+> There was also [a Universal Playing Card Co. based in England](https://www.wopc.co.uk/alfcooke/index).
 As far as I can tell, the two companies were unrelated.
-{%endaside%}

 > [!figure]
 >